CentOS-Storage-SIG/ceph/README.md

-CentOS Storage SIG: Ceph Mimic
+CentOS Storage SIG: Ceph Mimic (WORK IN PROGRESS)
 ==============================
 The [CentOS Storage SIG for Ceph](https://wiki.centos.org/SpecialInterestGroup/Storage/) used to maintain a dist-git like repository here in order to package and mirror